microsoft/unilm/kosmos-2/README.md

 Alternatively, you can refer to [this guide](docs/install.md) to set up a conda environment.

 ## Demo

+We acknowledge [ydshieh](https://huggingface.co/ydshieh) at HuggingFace for implementing [an online demo](https://huggingface.co/spaces/ydshieh/Kosmos-2).

 <!-- We host a public demo at [link](https://aka.ms/kosmos-2-demo). -->
 If you would like to host a local Gradio demo, run the following command after [setup](#setup):